Driver Qualification Files: What You Need on File for Every Driver

 Once a year, every driver signs a form listing all traffic violations they've had in the past 12 months — or confirming they had none.
 It sounds simple, and it is.
 But if it's not in the file when the auditor looks, it's a violation.

-Before hiring, run a full query on the driver through the FMCSA's drug and alcohol database (called the Clearinghouse).
-This requires the driver's consent.
-After that, run an annual check for every active driver.
+Before hiring a CDL driver, run a full query on the driver through the FMCSA's Clearinghouse (the FMCSA's online database that tracks CDL driver drug and alcohol violations).
+This requires the driver's written consent.
+After hiring, run an annual check for every active CDL driver.
 If a driver has a violation on record, you need to know about it before putting them behind the wheel.

 8. Clearinghouse Consent Form

-Written consent from the driver allowing you to run those annual database checks.
+Written consent from the CDL driver allowing you to run those annual Clearinghouse queries.
+This is a one-time form — once signed, it covers all future annual checks.
 Keep it in their file.

 Most documents need to be kept for the entire time the driver works for you, plus 3 years after they leave.
 Driving records (MVRs) are kept for 3 years.
 Medical cards for 3 years.
 The safe bet: keep everything for at least 3 years after a driver's last day.